vcl/vcl/modules/button/README.md

 ## Classes

-- `vclButton`
+- `button`
-- `vclButtonDim`: Just the dimensions of a button.
+- `button-dim`: Just the dimensions of a button.

 ## Modifiers

-- `vclSquare`: Give button the same `min-width` as its height.
+- `square`: Give button the same `min-width` as its height.

 Contextual state:

-- `vclSelected`
+- `selected`
-- `vclActive`
+- `active`
-- `vclFocused`
+- `focused`

 Pointer state:

-- `vclHovered`
+- `hovered`
-- `vclPressed`
+- `pressed`

 Label overflow:

-- `vclOverflowEllipsis`
+- `overflow-ellipsis`

 Variants:

-- `vclEmphasized`: emphasized appearance for the main interaction.
+- `emphasized`: emphasized appearance for the main interaction.
-- `vclTransparent`: with transparent background and hover indication by color.
+- `transparent`: with transparent background and hover indication by color.
-- `vclEmphasizedTransparent`: combo of previous two.
+- `emphasized-transparent`: combo of previous two.
-- `vclHalfTransparent`: transparent background but not on hover.
+- `half-transparent`: transparent background but not on hover.
-- `vclTransparentAlt`: transparent for dark backgrounds.
+- `transparent-alt`: transparent for dark backgrounds.
-- `vclDanger`: prevent users from accidentally doing dangerous things.
+- `danger`: prevent users from accidentally doing dangerous things.
-- `vclSuggestive`: suggest users to safely conduct an action.
+- `suggestive`: suggest users to safely conduct an action.

 Additional Modifiers:

-- `vclOutline`: the border is used as outline, transparent background.
+- `outline`: the border is used as outline, transparent background.
-- `vclCircular`: Circular shape.
+- `circular`: Circular shape.

 ## Variables